Marganit Tower

 The Marganit Tower is a skyscraper located in HaKirya, Tel Aviv, Israel.
 Completed in 1987, the building is 138 m in height, although most of this is due to its "finger", a concrete mast with antennas and other transmission equipment.
 As such, it only has 17 floors.
-Now Israel's twelfth-tallest building, upon completion it was the country's second-tallest building.
+Upon completion it was the country's tallest building.
 It was designed by ASSA Architects.